johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 Upon completion of the article, you will have a basic understanding of the fundamentals of system calls, operating system interfaces and abstractions for process control that facilitate the implementation of a Unix shell.
 The information presented can then be used to further your study of computer science and systems programming.

 ## What is a shell?
-A shell is a user program that can run commands and programs on behalf of a user.
+A shell is a program that can run commands and programs on behalf of a user.
 Prior to the emergence of graphical user interfaces (GUIs), a user had to use a shell to run commands and programs on a computer in a text-based manner.
 Simply put, a shell reads in a command that a user types (e.g. `stdin`), evaluates the input by parsing and tokenizing the command to determine its validity, builds any necessary data structures for the program to run, creates a new process and runs that program within the context of that new process.
-This is all accomplished by using system calls provided by the operating system for process control.
+This is all accomplished using system calls provided by the operating system for process control.
 It is vital to make the distinction that a shell is just an ordinary program that runs as a user level process.
-We will implement it in a series of steps:
+We will implement it as a series of steps:
 1. Program set up
 2. Read user input
 3. Evaluate user input